GaloisInc/BESSPIN-Lando/lobot-core/README.md

 Now you have the path to the executable, and can `alias` to it in order to run it easily.

-## Running
+# Running

-The Lobot user's guide doesn't exist yet, as various aspects of the language have not yet been solidified.
+The Lobot user\'s guide doesn\'t exist yet, as various aspects of the language have not yet been solidified.
 See the `examples` directory for various examples (some of which will work out of the box, others of which will require a bit of system configuration before running).

-The basic way you "run" Lobot is by invoking `lobotIG`:
+The basic way you \"run\" Lobot is by invoking `lobotIG`:

 ```bash
 lobotIG examples/example2.lobot